 Llariegu officially begins its activity the 15th of August, 1996 in Faro (Uviéu).
 Initially composed by 15 members, it used C-tuned asturian bagpipes and traditional asturian drums.
 All songs were traditional compositions with a low grade of complexity.

 In 1997 the Band begins to evolve both in the structural and the musical points of view.
 New members are incorporated after an exhaustive training and the drums are changed first to medium-tension snare drums and later on to high-Tension snare drums.
 Is in this year when the Band starts to play in relevant events like the Ascensión Pipeband Festival in Uviéu, Asturies, and the International Folk Festival from Corrópoli in Italy.

-Although more than 40 musicians have been part of the band, it has never gone beyond 23 members.
+Although more than 40 musicians have been part of the band, the Llariegu Pipe Band is currently composed by 25 members.

-All the percussion arrangements are original from Manuel Cordero and Simón San José, who currently leads the drums section and teaches in the Aula de Música Tradicional Llariegu school.
+All the percussion arrangements are original from Manuel Cordero, Simón San José and Arsenio Ruiz who currently leads the drums section and teaches in the Aula de Música Tradicional Llariegu school.
 On the other hand, the piping section is commanded by Pablo Pérez, current pipe major and also teacher in the Aula de Música Tradicional Llariegu school.